 a.
-Any development on a site with a boundary shown on the outline development plan in Appendix 16.6.6 as 'Noise Control Fencing Requirement' shall include a fence along that boundary with a minimum height of 1.8 metres.
-The fence shall be constructed from solid surface materials with a minimum surface mass of 10kg/m2, built and maintained free of gaps (including under the fence), cracks or holes.
-This shall be completed prior to a Code of Compliance being issued under the Building Act for any development within 30 metres of the boundary of the adjoining Residential Suburban Zone.
+Any development on a site with a boundary shown on the outline development plan in Appendix 16.6.6 as 'Noise Control Fencing Requirement' shall include a fence along that boundary with a permitted standard Permitted Discretionary from solid surface materials with a minimum surface mass of 10kg/m2, built and maintained free of gaps (including under the fence), cracks or holes.
+This shall be completed prior to a Code of Compliance being issued under the Building Act for any development within 30 metres of the boundary of the adjoining Residential Suburban a. development plan in Appendix 16.6.6 as 'Noise Control Fencing Requirement' shall include a fence along that boundary with a minimum height of 1.8 metres.
+The fence shall be constructed from solid surface materials with a minimum surface mass of 10kg/m^2 , built and maintained free of gaps (including under the fence), cracks or holes.
+This shall be completed prior to a Code of Compliance being issued under the Building Act for any development within 30